toehunterr/guides/src/content/docs/games/Quake Live/install plugins.md

 You can toggle this off at any time if you need to revert back to the Vanilla QL version for any reason.

 ## Installing Plugins

-We have some CounterStrikeSharp plugins already added to our 1-click Mod Manager.

 1. Load the [Game Host Bros Panel](https://panel.gamehostbros.com/).
 2. Select your server.